mikavilpas/yazi.nvim/README.md

     if available.
   - `<c-g>`: search and replace in the current yazi directory using [grug-far](https://github.com/MagicDuck/grug-far.nvim), if available
+    - if multiple files/directories are selected in yazi, the search and replace will only be done in the selected files/directories

 ## 🪛 Customizing yazi